-Norfolk County Council will be commencing the planned review of the Minerals and Waste Local Plan in 2017.
-The review will extend the Plan period to 2036, and as part of the process consideration will be given to the need for any new allocations to provide an adequate and steady supply of minerals up to the end of 2036.
+Norfolk County Council commenced the planned review of the Minerals and Waste Local Plan in 2017.
+The review will extend the Plan period to 2036, and as part of the process consideration will be given to the need for new allocations to provide an adequate and steady supply of minerals up to the end of 2036.
+A 'call for sites' was undertaken in 2017 and 24 additional sites for potential future sand and gravel extraction were submitted by landowners, mineral operators or agents.
+The Initial Consultation document of the Minerals and Waste Local Plan Review was subject to public consultation for six weeks during June-August 2018, a total of 25 sites were proposed to be allocated as suitable for future sand and gravel extraction, and 1 site is proposed to be allocated as suitable for future carstone extraction to meet the forecast need up to the end of 2036.

+6.2 Demand

-6.2 Demand Population & housing growth
+Population & housing growth

-Forecasts produced by Office of National Statistics indicate that the Norfolk's population is likely to grow from 885,000 in 2015 to 1,015,500 by 2039 an increase of just under 15%.
+Forecasts produced by Office of National Statistics indicate that the Norfolk's population is likely to grow from 891,700 in 2016 to 1,002,300 by 2041 an increase of just under 12.5%.
 Accommodating this forecast population increase will be achieved through development planned for by Norfolk's Local Planning Authorities.
 The Planning Authorities in Norfolk have agreed, that adopted Plan reviews will extend the end dates of future Plans to at least 2036.

 The Greater Norwich Growth Board (GNGB) is the body through which Broadland District Council, Norwich City Council, South Norfolk Council, Norfolk County Council, and the Broads Authority are working together to manage the delivery of growth.
-In the period between 2001 and 2026 the area is planning for 42,000 new dwellings (23,045 completions up to 2016) and 27,000 new jobs in the period between 2008 and 2026.
-Breckland District Council is planning for 19,100 dwellings (8,328 completions up to 2016) in the period between 2001 and 2026 and 6,000 jobs.
+In the period between 2001 and 2026 the area is planning for 42,000 new dwellings (25,296 completions up to 2017) and 27,000 new jobs in the period between 2008 and 2026.

+Breckland District Council is planning for 19,100 dwellings (9,149 completions up to 2017) in the period between 2001 and 2026 and 6,000 jobs.

-Great Yarmouth Borough Council's strategy is planning for 7,140 dwellings over the period between 2013 and 2030 (553 completions up to 2016, 3,867 between 2001 and 2016).
+Great Yarmouth Borough Council's strategy is planning for 7,140 dwellings over the period between 2013 and 2030 (767 completions up to 2017, 4,077 between 2001 and 2017).

-The Borough Council of King's Lynn and West Norfolk is planning for 16,533 dwellings (8,929 completions up to 2016) in the period between 2001 and 2026 and 5,000 jobs (2001-21).
+The Borough Council of King's Lynn and West Norfolk is planning for 16,533 dwellings (9,324 completions up to 2017) in the period between 2001 and 2026 and 5,000 jobs (2001-21).

-North Norfolk District Council is planning for 8,000 dwellings (5,409 completions up to 2016) and 4,000 jobs in the period between 2001 and 2021.
+North Norfolk District Council is planning for 8,000 dwellings (5,955 completions up to 2017) and 4,000 jobs in the period between 2001 and 2021.

 The completion rates show that there remains a number of new dwellings to be built between now and the end of the plan period.
 These new dwellings will all require aggregate materials for their construction, although modern methods of construction use considerably less aggregate than methods used in previous decades, and this decline in the intensity of aggregate use has been a continuing trend over a number of years.
 Housing development is key to meeting the growth requirement in plans and is generally accompanied by other types of development such as roads, drainage, schools, health facilities, employment and retail.
 In addition, housing and related developments involving the use of alternative aggregates as well as primary aggregates.